When we first spent 2 days in Dublin, we knew right away we needed to go back to see more of this green-hued country.

-Your journey to Irish history is not done yet!
+Your journey to Irish history is not over yet.
 Take a guided tour of the Irish Whiskey Museum with enthusiastic and knowledgeable guides to learn a lot about their whiskey as well as discover new brands.
-And the essential part, to taste it!
+And the essential part, to taste it.

 The tour is very interactive, and the guides are just excellent.
-And depending on the tour you take, you can even blend your own whiskey.
+And depending on the tour you take at this museum, you can even blend your own whiskey.

 The museum has a strategical location next to Trinity College.
 Right in the heart of Dublin city.

-Dublin Pubs – a must in your Dublin Itinerary
+Dublin Pubs – a must-visit in your Dublin Itinerary

 2 Days in Dublin: Day 2